Tunica, Mississippi: Gateway to the Delta and Casino Country Aviation

 Ralph M Sharpe Airport

-What is the airport code for Tunica Municipal Airport?
+What is the advantage of Tunica Municipal Airport's runway length?